GUDHI/gudhi-devel/src/cython/doc/fileformats.rst

     1. 1.
 1.

+.. _Perseus file format:

 Perseus
 *******

-This file format is the format used by the
-`Perseus software <http://www.sas.upenn.edu/~vnanda/perseus/>`_ by Vidit Nanda.
+This file format is a format inspired from the `Perseus software <http://www.sas.upenn.edu/~vnanda/perseus/>`_ by Vidit Nanda.
 The first line contains a number d begin the dimension of the bitmap (2 in the example below).
 Next d lines are the numbers of top dimensional cubes in each